ShannaSmith/benevolence/README.md

 # 💾 Technologies Used
  <h3 align="center">React.js| Postgres SQL | SQL Alchemy | Python | CSS | AWS Lightsail | HTML | JavaSCript | Flask |Jinja | PassLib | Moment | Ajax | Google Calendar API | Bootstrap | Figma |</h3>
 <b>
+Benevolence is a web app built on a Flask server with a PostgreSQL database, with SQLAlchemy as the object relational mapping (ORM).
+The front end templating uses Jinja.
+I used React.js to create the profile page due to the number of features on the profile page.React was chosen to improve user experience.
+I used CSS and Bootstrap to style the web app.
+Javascript is used to provide dynamic interaction and AJAX to interact with the backend.
+Google API is used to create interaction between the web app and the user's Google Calendar.